cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

     if channel.state == FLUSHING {
       upgradeTimeout = privateStore.get(counterpartyUpgradeTimeout(portIdentifier, channelIdentifier))
-      if upgradeTimeout == nil {
+      if upgradeTimeout != nil {
-        break
-      }
         // counterparty-specified timeout must not have exceeded
         // if it has, then restore the channel and abort upgrade handshake if (upgradeTimeout.timeoutHeight != 0 && currentHeight() >= upgradeTimeout.timeoutHeight) ||
             (upgradeTimeout.timeoutTimestamp != 0 && currentTimestamp() >= upgradeTimeout.timeoutTimestamp ) {
                 restoreChannel(portIdentifier, channelIdentifier)
         } else if pendingInflightPackets(portIdentifier, channelIdentifier) == nil {
           // if this was the last in-flight packet, then move channel state to FLUSHCOMPLETE channel.state = FLUSHCOMPLETE
           publicStore.set(channelPath(portIdentifier, channelIdentifier), channel)
+        }
       }
     }